 3.You can open Task Manager and navigate to the Startup tab where you need to disable particular tasks that you suspect causing this problem.

-I hope this article was helpful and you can now easily Enable or Disable On-Screen Keyboard in Windows 10, but if you still have any questions regarding this tutorial then feel free to ask them in the comment’s section.
+I hope this article was helpful and you were able to Enable or Disable On-Screen Keyboard in Windows PC, but if you still have any questions regarding this tutorial then feel free to ask them in the comment’s section.